 Instructions

 - Beat the butter with a mixer until smooth.
-Add 1 cup of sugar and cream together.
+Add 1 cup of sugar.
+Cream the butter and sugar together until lightened in color.
 Add the egg and mix well.
 Add the molasses and mix well.

 - In a large bowl, whisk together the flour, baking soda, cinnamon, ginger, and cloves.
 Gradually mix the dry ingredients into the wet.
 Mix well.